hd-UQ/cd_dynamax/Goals.md

 ### For v1.5

-- Process inputs in latent dynamics
+- Process inputs in dynamic functions

 - Allow for input times to be different from measurement times?